 January 9th, 2009

 The most valuable thing is not that the vision of Glastonbury is only remembered, but that the vision is repeated and extended until it becomes a reality.”
 (Michael Eavis, 1971) raisetheroof Spring Festival - March 6th - Leeds West Indian Centre The multimedia festival, with alternative entertainment from comedic performance art to virtual graffiti, returns to celebrate the start of Spring with a spectacular evening inspired by Lewis Carroll’s Alice in Wonderland….
 Live Acts powered by the all-Mighty High Pressure Soundsystem and Purple Pro Audio: Bongo Chilli with The Root One Band (formally Roon Bokka) - 7 piece reggae, dub, ragga and jungle band!
 Honeydrum - The samba percussion collective playing alongside Salsa Como Loco – live Salsa Crew 82 - The champion Yorkshire beatboxing collective Fulibulbus - now known as China Shop Bull - A dirty fusion of brass backed, punk-fuelled ska and drum and bass With KID KANEVIL+EXODUS+DJM+SPECULUM DJ SETS!
 The backroom is hosted by Moonstomp Soundsystem with a joyous mixture of SKA, 2-TONE, ROCKSTEADY AND REGGAE music!
 For the first time outside of their usual home at Santiago the MAD HATTERS TEA PARTY will be hosting the outdoor area with cakes, tea, tarot, palm reading from Cardiff’s DirtyFit Grannies, surrealist magic shows and interactive art.
 WITH PLENTY MORE TO SEE AND DO……….
 The Urban Angels Circus Giant Trolley Act Hexjibber Art - communal colouring-in for the child in you Aunt Fannies Fancy Dress Shop Buy or hire fanciful items from your paisley goddess, Aunt Fanny.
-Friispray Virtual Graffiti A digital art installation that lets you paint with light using custom made infra-red spray cans TINIER THAN THOU Come play with giant golf balls using the best kids golf clubs The Pretty in Punk Boudoir Get your head shaved and your eyebrows glittered at Raisetheroof’s in-house hair and makeup engineering service
+Friispray Virtual Graffiti A digital art installation that lets you paint with light using custom made infra-red spray cans TINIER THAN THOU Come play with giant golf balls using the equipment from the best kids golf clubs store - allkidsgolfclubs.com.
+The Pretty in Punk Boudoir Get your head shaved and your eyebrows glittered at Raisetheroof’s in-house hair and makeup engineering service